PacktWorkshops/The-Applied-Data-Science-Workshop/README.md

 ### Unit Tests

-Unit tests can be executed by navigating to a chapter directory running `unittest`.
+Unit tests can be executed by navigating to a chapter directory and running `unittest`.

 For example:
 ```